masai-school/full-stack-dev-1908/course/week_6/assignments.md

 - Go to `cohort_2/<your_folder>/week_6/day_1/assignment`
 - Make a file called `index.html` and `index.js`.
-- Once you are done with the coding session push that folder to the online repo.
+- Once you are done with the assignment push that folder to the online repo.

 **JavaScript (ES 6)**